 For your convenience, here is a summary of the major updates from around the country:

-- The following states extended their state-wide orders and/or the duration of the current phase of their reopening plans: Alaska, Kentucky, Oklahoma, Tennessee and Wyoming.
+- The Governors of Colorado, Maine, New Hampshire, North Carolina and Utah extended their emergency declaration orders and/or the duration of the current phase of their reopening plans.

 For more information, please contact your Baker McKenzie attorney.